As an Amazon Associate I earn from qualifying purchases.

 - Exercise equipment

 There are actually sellers who base their entire businesses on reselling thrifted sporting goods and, if you want to be one of them, there is inventory out there and money to be made!

 If there a people passionate about a subject, there is money to be made.
-Cooking and other kitchen hobbies are a prime example of this.
-Kirstie likes to cook much more than I do so, when we first started thinking of things to sell on eBay, I scoffed at her bringing up kitchen items.
+Cooking and other kitchen hobbies are prime examples of this.
+Kirstie likes to cook much more than I do so when we first started thinking of things to sell on eBay, I scoffed at her bringing up kitchen items.
 How young and dumb was I??